ChrstphrHll/npc_gen/students/Lyonus Ioelena.md

 ---
 ### Description
 - 2nd year Dragonborn Fighter in Burk
-- long spines, Yellow eyes, and silver skin
+- 2 straight horns, Yellow eyes, and silver skin
 - Is Courteous and Repressed, and has Wealth as their ideal

 ### Organizations